Why two military rivals are in a 'fight to the death' in Sudan

 What we know about the warring factions

-"They're basically contemptuous of the civilian aspirations of the population," according to Jeffrey Feltman.
+"They're basically contemptuous of the civilian aspirations of the population," according to Feltman.

 Pro-democracy activists say both generals are guilty of human rights abuses.